Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Exact Verification of GNNs

 \subsection{Encoding}

 A CSP aims to determine whether there exists an assignment of variables that satisfies a given set of constraints.
 We encode the exact verification tasks as CSPs, which consist of three parts: input perturbation, GNN architecture, and verification objective.
-Following existing MIP encodings for GNNs \cite{ZhangCFWSMTM23,HojnyZCM24}, we extend them to accommodate {max} and {mean} aggregations, except that, rather than directly encoding {max} constraints using the big-M method, we rely on the solver.
+Following existing MIP encodings for GNNs \cite{ZhangCFWSMTM23,HojnyZCM24}, we extend them to accommodate {max} and {mean} aggregations, {where for mean we use big-M encoding and for max we rely on the solver.}